-Robbie Coburn is an Australian poet.
-He was born in June 1994 in Melbourne and grew up on his family’s farm in the semi-rural locality of Woodstock, Victoria.
+Australian poet Robbie Coburn was born in June 1994 in Melbourne and grew up on his family’s farm in the semi-rural locality of Woodstock, Victoria.

-Since his first professional publication at the age of 17, his work has appeared in many Australian and overseas publications such as Poetry, Overland, Westerly, Cordite Poetry Review and Going Down Swinging, and his poems have been anthologised.
+His work has appeared in many national and overseas publications such as Poetry, The Canberra Times, Overland, Westerly, Cordite and Going Down Swinging and some of his poems have been anthologised.

 He currently resides in Melbourne.